Richardtugwell/foundation-app-jekyll/readme.md

 # Foundation For Apps / Jekyll Image Portfolio project

 THIS IS A WORK IN PROGRESS.
 It's intended as an exploration of integrating Jekyll and Foundation for Apps.
-It's very much a POC kind of thing if you're thinking these seem unlikely companions.
+It's very much a POC kind of thing.

 If you want to play with it.....